Katapult Firmware

 tip

 - Katapult firmware is a type of bootloader that can be used in conjunction with Klipper.
-After burning the firmware using methods like DFU, you can use commands to update the firmware with one click.
+After flashing via methods like DFU, the firmware can be updated with a single command.

-- Katapult firmware can only be used to burn firmware and cannot connect to Klipper!!!
+- Katapult firmware can only be used to flash firmware and cannot connect to Klipper!!!

-- Katapult firmware supports three connection methods for connecting to the host computer, and the firmwares for these three methods are independent of each other.
+- Katapult firmware supports three methods for connecting to the host computer, with each method's firmware being independent of the others:

 - CAN connection